eggerino/aoc-2023/README.md

 # aoc-2023
-My solutions to advent of code 2023 written in C.
+My solutions to advent of code 2023 written in C and Python.